Michal Kašpárek

 pomístní jméno

-Vlastní jméno pomístní, anoikonymum, jehož součástí je i mikrotoponymum, místní vlastní jméno nesídlištní.
-Anoikonymy rozumíme všechna vlastní jména neživých přírodních objektů na planetě Zemi (např. pohoří) a všech člověkem vytvořených objektů na planetě Zemi, které nejsou určené k obývání (např. dálnice). (cs.wikipedia.org)
+Vlastní jméno pomístní, tedy anoikonymum (jehož součástí je i mikrotoponymum, tedy místní vlastní jméno nesídlištní) jsou vlastní jména neživých přírodních objektů na planetě Zemi (např. pohoří) a všech člověkem vytvořených objektů na planetě Zemi, které nejsou určené k obývání (např. dálnice). (cs.wikipedia.org)

 porejonymum